eascodes/100-days-code/log.md

 **Thoughts** I thought it was interesting that one of the tutorial challenges I completed yesterday helped me to solve an issue I was having with my coding today.

 **Link(s) to work** https://mealprepfunday.com/

+## Day 75: January 13, 2021

+**Today's Progress**: Today I worked on the search bar functionality for the meal prep recipe website.
+I figured out how to successfully show recipe names as the search results for recipe names, recipes tags, and usernames.

+**Thoughts** I was excited to get the recipe names to show up as the search results!
+The search bar is now functional for searching each type of element (#tag, @user, or recipe name) individually, but now I need to figure out how to narrow search results when a search string contains multiple types of elements.

+**Link(s) to work** https://mealprepfunday.com/

+## Day 76: January 14, 2021

+**Today's Progress**: Today I worked on the search bar functionality for the meal prep recipe website.
+I figured out how to successfully search the database using combined search terms, thus narrowing the results.
+There is one issue that I am still having when >2 types of search elements are used, but I believe I'm on the right track for the solution.

+**Thoughts** I was REALLY excited to get the search bar working for multiple types of search terms.
+This is something that I initially thought would be much too complicated for me to figure out, but here I am!

+**Link(s) to work** https://mealprepfunday.com/